syncfusion-content/asp.netmvc-docs/aspnetmvc/LinearGauge/Ranges.md

 ## Positioning the ranges

-* You can position ranges using two properties such as distanceFromScale and placement.
-The distanceFromScale property defines the distance between the scale and range.
+* You can position ranges using two properties such as **distanceFromScale** and **placement**.
+The `distanceFromScale` property defines the distance between the scale and range.
-* Placement property is used to locate the pointer with respect to scale either inside the scale or outside the scale or along the scale.
+* `Placement` property is used to locate the pointer with respect to scale either inside the scale or outside the scale or along the scale.
 It is an enumerable data type.